chocolatey/choco-wiki/Installation.md

 #### Additional considerations

 **NOTE:** Please inspect [https://chocolatey.org/install.ps1](https://chocolatey.org/install.ps1) prior to running any of these scripts to ensure safety.
-We already know it's safe, but you should also be comfortable before running ***any*** script from the internet you are not familiar with.
+We already know it's safe, but you should verify the security and contents of ***any*** script from the internet you are not familiar with.
 All of these scripts download a remote PowerShell script and execute it on your machine.

 We take security very seriously. <a href="https://chocolatey.org/security">Learn more</a>.